hashicorp/packer/website/source/docs/provisioners/ansible.html.md

   packer.

-- `inventory_directory` (string) - The directory in which to place the generated ansible inventory file.
-If this is specified, then this directory is what will get passed to the `-i` argument of the `ansible` command when this provisioner runs Ansible.
-By default, the generated ansible inventory will be placed in a temporary file in the system-specific temporary file location, and the fully-qualified name of this temporary file will be passed to the `-i` argument of the `ansible` command when this provisioner runs ansible.
+- `inventory_directory` (string) - The directory in which to place the temporary generated Ansible inventory file.
+By default, this is the system-specific temporary file location.
+The fully-qualified name of this temporary file will be passed to the `-i` argument of the `ansible` command when this provisioner runs ansible.
+Specify this if you have an existing inventory directory with `host_vars` `group_vars` that you would like to use in the playbook that this provisioner will run.

 ## Limitations